arepo90/ROTAS/README.md

 # ROTAS (Real-time Optimized Transmission for Aggregated Sources)

 Self-contained server and client applications for TCP video streaming.
-Optimized for low latency and bandwith (<=1 mbps) at standard definition.
+Optimized for low latency and low bandwith (<=1 mbps) at standard definition, although it can be repurposed to send any kind of messages.

 _Windows only version for now, Linux coming soon_